fahmithasafrin2007-spec/Codealpha_tasks/CodeAlpha _Stock portfolio tracker /Readme.md

-𝗦𝗧𝗢𝗖𝗞 𝗣𝗢𝗥𝗧𝗙𝗢𝗟𝗜𝗢 𝗧𝗥𝗔𝗖𝗞𝗘𝗥 📊
+## Stock portfolio tracker 📊

 A Stock Portfolio Tracker built in Python to help users monitor their investments, track stock prices, and calculate portfolio performance.

 ---
-𝗙𝗘𝗔𝗧𝗨𝗥𝗘𝗦
+## Features

-Track multiple stocks in your portfolio
+- Track multiple stocks in your portfolio

-Get real-time or latest stock prices
+- Get real-time or latest stock prices

-Calculate profit/loss for each stock and overall portfolio
+- Calculate profit/loss for each stock and overall portfolio

-Display portfolio summary in a clean format
+- Display portfolio summary in a clean format

-Export portfolio data to CSV (optional)
+- Export portfolio data to CSV (optional)

 ---

-𝗧𝗘𝗖𝗛𝗡𝗢𝗟𝗢𝗚𝗜𝗘𝗦 𝗨𝗦𝗘𝗗
+## 𝗧𝗘𝗖𝗛𝗡𝗢𝗟𝗢𝗚𝗜𝗘𝗦 𝗨𝗦𝗘𝗗

-Python 3
+- Python 3

-Libraries: pandas, yfinance, matplotlib (if graphing)
+- Libraries: pandas, yfinance, matplotlib (if graphing)

-Optional: CSV for data export
+- Optional: CSV for data export

 ---

-𝗟𝗘𝗔𝗥𝗡𝗜𝗡𝗚𝗦
+## 𝗟𝗘𝗔𝗥𝗡𝗜𝗡𝗚𝗦

-Working with APIs to fetch stock data
+- Working with APIs to fetch stock data

-Data manipulation using pandas
+- Data manipulation using pandas

-Basic portfolio analytics
+- Basic portfolio analytics

-Visualization with matplotlib
+- Visualization with matplotlib

-It is enough to give readme
+- It is enough to give readme